 Intrauterine growth retardation (now termed intrauterine growth restriction) is diagnosed when the estimated fetal weight and other sonographic parameters determine that the fetus falls below the tenth percentile for its gestational age.
-The patient may well not know or understand this term

 Indicate if intrauterine growth retardation is suspected.
 Diagnosis should be based on serial ultrasound and fundal height measurements.